With the Saints

 as a bird shan't be caged, I won't taper

-off the voice that is calling my name.
+the strange voice that is calling my name.

 But one night all the larks will be crying,